Fitzrovia: Etymology

-The name Fitzrovia came into use in the late 1930s among an artistic, bohemian circle that were among the pub's customers.
-The name was recorded in print for the first time by Tom Driberg MP in the William Hickey gossip column of the Daily Express in 1940.
-The writer and dandy Julian MacLaren-Ross recalled in his Memoirs of the Forties that Meary James Thurairajah Tambimuttu aka "Tambi", editor of Poetry London, had used the name Fitzrovia.
-Tambi had apparently claimed to have coined the name Fitzrovia.
-By the time Julian Maclaren-Ross met Tambimuttu and Dylan Thomas in the early 1940s this literary group had moved away from the Fitzroy Tavern, which had become a victim of its own success, and were hanging out in the lesser-known Wheatsheaf and others in Rathbone Place and Gresse Street.
+an early recorded use in print occurs in the William Hickey gossip column, written by Tom Driberg MP, in the Daily Express in 1940.
+The writer and dandy Julian MacLaren-Ross recalled in his Memoirs of the Forties that Meary James Thurairajah Tambimuttu, aka "Tambi", editor of Poetry London, had invented and used the name "Fitzrovia".
+By the time Julian Maclaren-Ross met Tambimuttu in the early 1940s this literary group (which included Dylan Thomas) had moved away from the Fitzroy Tavern, which had become a victim of its own success, and were hanging out in the lesser-known Wheatsheaf and other places in Rathbone Place and Gresse Street.
 Maclaren-Ross recalls Tambimuttu saying: "Now we go to the Black Horse, the Burglar's Rest, the Marquess of Granby, The Wheatsheaf... in Fitzrovia."
-Maclaren-Ross replied: "I know the Fitzroy" to which Tambimuttu said: "Ah, that was in the Thirties, now they go to other places.
+Maclaren-Ross replied: "I know the Fitzroy", to which Tambimuttu said: "Ah, that was in the Thirties, now they go to other places.
 Wait and see."
 Tambimuttu then took him on a pub crawl.
-The name was largely forgotten as the avant-garde set moved out in the late-1940's, but was revived in the 1970s, with the prevalence of use having waxed and waned since that time.
+The name, largely forgotten after the avant-garde set moved out in the late 1940s, re-appeared in the 1970s, with its use having waxed and waned since.

 History

 The core area of Fitzrovia has its roots in the ancient manor (estate) of Tottenham Court – first recorded as Þottanheale, from a charter from around AD 1000 (though the initial 'Þ', pronounced 'th', may have been a mistake by the scribe, all subsequent records using an initial 'T').
 The manor was subsequently described as Totehele in the Domesday Book of 1086, Totenhale in 1184 and Totenhale Court by 1487.
 Tottenham Court formed the south-western part of the parish and later borough of St Pancras.

 The Fitzroy Tavern was named after Charles FitzRoy (later Baron Southampton), who purchased the Manor of Tottenham Court and built Fitzroy Square, to which he gave his name; nearby Fitzroy Street also bears his name.
 The square is the most distinguished of the original architectural features of the district, having been designed in part by Robert Adam.
 The south-western area was first developed by the Duke of Newcastle who established Oxford Market, now the area around Market Place.
-By the beginning of the 19th century, this part of London was heavily built upon, severing one of the main routes through it, Marylebone Passage, into the tiny remnant that remains today on Wells Street, opposite what would have been the Tiger public house — now a rubber clothing emporium.
+By the beginning of the 19th century, this part of London was heavily built upon.